-The IOV has an internal Continuous Education and Training Program, which in the period from 2010 to 2014 has involved participants of the medical, nursing and administrative staff of both IOV and peripheral oncological Units.
-Most of the training events were organized according to the national program of Continuous Medical Education (ECM).

-Furthermore, the IOV hosts and actively collaborates with the Doctorate School in Oncology and Surgical, the Specialization School in Clinical Oncology and the Post-graduate Specialization School in Medical Radiology.
+The IOV has an internal Continuous Education and Training Program that targets participants of the medical, nursing and administrative staff of both IOV and peripheral oncological units involved in the Regional Oncology Network.
+Most of the training events are organized according to the national program of Continuous Medical Education (ECM).
+Furthermore, the IOV hosts and actively collaborates with the Doctorate School in Oncology and Surgery, School of Specialization in Clinical Oncology and the Post-graduate School of Specialization in Medical Radiology.

-Istituto Oncologico Veneto IRCCS-IOV

-Via Gattamelata, 64 35128 Padova Italy
+Istituto Oncologico Veneto IRCCS-IOV Via Gattamelata, 64 35128 Padova Italy